Mass redact a wide range of documents

 Number Format: It checks for numbers arranged:

-- In sets of four, possibly separated by a space, dash, or dot, and can handle line breaks like new paragraphs.
+In sets of four, possibly separated by space, dash, or dot, handling line breaks like new paragraphs.

-- End of the Number: The pattern ensures the sequence concludes before characters that typically signify the end of a text segment or at the end of a line.
+End of the Number: The pattern ensures the sequence ends before characters that typically mark a text segment's end or at line end.

 Social Security Numbers (SSN):